severi/severi.github.io/_posts/projects/personal/2014-10-01-personal_spin.markdown

 category: personal
 ---

-Project done with together with a friend.
+Project done together with a friend.
 My work consisted of programming with C++ using openFrameworks, and implementing a prototype with Javascript using ThreeJS.

 <https://itunes.apple.com/fi/app/id936105714>